-Conducting an Environmental Scan was an important first step in developing the District's Strategic Plan by providing a structured approach to identify and examine internal and external factors and trends that could potentially impact BCPS over the next five years. considerations included External economic, demographic, political, social, legislative, peer districts, and the Council of the Great City Schools (CGCS) benchmarking at the national, and local level. state.
-Organizational Assessment identified the District's internal strengths and weaknesses through data analysis and extensive stakeholder feedback.
+Conducting an Environmental Scan was an important first step in developing the District's Strategic Plan by providing a structured approach to identify and examine internal and external factors and trends that could potentially impact BCPS over the subsequent five-year External considerations term. included economic, demographic, political. social, legislative, peer districts, and the Council of the Great City Schools (CGCS) benchmarking at the national, state, and local level.
+Organizational An Assessment identified the District's internal strengths and weaknesses through analysis extensive data and stakeholder feedback.